intel/pepc/docs/pepc-aspm.rst

    PCI device address for the '--l1-aspm' option.
 Example: '0000:00:02.0'.

 **--l1-aspm**
-   Enable or disable L1 ASPM for the PCI device specified with --device option.
-Make sure the kernel version is at least 5.5 and is compiled with CONFIG_PCIEASPM and CONFIG_PCIEASPM_DEFAULT for this option to work.
+   Enable or disable L1 ASPM for the PCI device specified with '--device option'.

 Subcommand *'config'*
 =====================